gabemorris12/mechanism/readme.md

 ![image not found](https://github.com/gabemorris12/mechanism/raw/master/images/gear60_compare.PNG)

-The results are a near identical match.
+The results are a near identical match, and the addendum and dedendum fit perfectly.
 If analyzed closely, the only difference is the tooth thickness.
-The gray gear (the resulting gear from this package) has a slightly larger tooth thickness compared to SolidWorks' gear.
-This is due to the unknown way SolidWorks calculates the backlash of the gear.
+The gray gear
+(the resulting gear from this package) has a slightly larger tooth thickness compared to SolidWorks' gear.
+This is due to the fact that SolidWorks doesn't use an involute gear tooth profile, as gears from the SolidWorks toolbox are for visuals only.
+Instead, the tooth profile is circular.
+Their gears should not be used for manufacturing as this is not accurate at all.
+The purpose of the involute tooth profile is that the meshing of gears will always produce a constant angular velocity, even when the gears aren't perfectly placed tangent to the pitch circles.